Gaining Assessor Accreditation

 You need to complete a minimum of FOUR field assessments on a variety of stock categories of stock to be offered on AuctionsPlus.
-These assessments are to be done in parallel with a suitably experienced Accredited Assessor, and at least ONE of these is to be completed with a Training Endorsed Assesor.
-Click HERE to request Training Endorsement.
+These assessments are to be done in parallel with a suitably experienced Accredited Assessor, and your FINAL assessment is to be completed with a Level 1 Training Endorsed Assessor.

 These assessments will be entered under the accredited assessor's name with the parallel assessor's name to be included on the assessment where indicated.

 Parallel assessments are valid on your accreditation application dating back for 3 years only.

 When you have completed the minimum number of parallel assessments and the accredited assessor who trained you believes you are capable of assessing stock on your own, both you and the trainer must submit a form to AuctionsPlus: